Headmistress: Mrs E M Hewer, MA (Hons) (Cantab) PGCE

 Bursar and Clerk to the Governors: Mrs J Wood JP, BA (Hons) DipFM

 Deputy Head Pastoral and Designated Safeguarding Lead: Mrs H Simpson, BEd (Hons) (Exeter)

 Deputy Head (Academic): Mr J V Hoar, BA (Hull) PGCE

-Head of Sixth Form and Deputy Designated Safeguarding Lead : Mr A Wright, MA (Oxford) MA (London) PGCE
+Deputy Head (Co-Curricular and Connections) and Deputy Designated Safeguarding Lead: Mr A Wright, MA (Oxford) MA (London) PGCE

 St George’s has ten school Governors who sit on three boards: the full board, the finance and marketing sub-committee and the education sub-committee.
 The role of the Governors is to bring outside skills to an educational setting, offer support and strategic advice to the Senior Management Team and help shape the future strategy of the school.

-To contact the Chair of Governors please click here
+To contact the Chair of Governors, Edward Luker please click here